Top 5 Proven SEO Experts in Auckland

 - What keywords should we be targeting, and what are their volumes?
 The answer should focus on ‘short’ keywords, such as your industry + location.
 For example, ‘florist Auckland, ‘dog grooming Auckland’.
 If you hear suggestions that are specific to your suburb, be aware that the search volumes are very low, and you may rank high in Google, but traffic to your website will be minimal.
 For example, ‘Plumber Auckland’ gets 7,500 searches per month, whereas ‘Plumber Torbay’ gets < 100.
 If you have a physical business, you need to hear keywords that are Auckland-focused.
 Not suburb or street-focused.

 - What reporting will I receive?
-You want to hear answers what offer monthly data, specifically keyword ranking movements (i.e. going from #6 to #2 in Google), traffic volume changes (i.e. going from 500 visitors in January to 800 in February) are fundamental.
+You want to hear answers that offer monthly data and focus on specific keyword ranking movements (i.e. going from #6 to #2 in Google) and traffic volume changes (i.e. going from 500 visitors in January to 800 in February) as these are fundamental.
 If the SEO provider doesn’t offer this, then they do not measure their work.

 - What is the monthly cost?
-Asking this upfront and be prepared to hear some big numbers.
-Of course, you can negotiate on this as SEO providers know that the long-term relationship with a client is very valuable.
+Ask this upfront and be prepared to hear some big numbers.
+Of course, you can negotiate on this as SEO providers know that a long-term relationship with a client is very valuable.

 - Is there a contract, and if so, what is the term of service?
 This is important, as many SEO providers will tie you into a minimum period.
 You shouldn’t sign up for anything more than three months, given the risks involved.
 However, it will take at least 1-3 months to see results.